 Specialty Pens | Our gift guide for journalers knows that an awesome pen can make journaling even more enjoyable

-There is something romantic about writing with a fountain pen and this particular pen creates a wonderful writing experience.
-It’s also a fantastic “starter” fountain pen for anyone who wants to learn.
 When ordering, pay attention to the nib size.
 Medium is our preferred size, but a fine nib creates thinner lines which performs better for those with smaller, more precise handwriting.
+(Skip extra fine if giving to a beginner.)

 Faber-Castell Pitt Artist Pens – 4 Black India Ink Pen Wallet Set – Assorted Nibs Artist Markers